ncredinburgh/JavaForSmallTeams/style/90_prefer_immutable_objects.md

 If `setId` and `getId` are ever called from different threads we might get back stale or garbage values.

-##### `setId` is never called after `Foo` has been placed in a set
+##### `setId` Is Never Called After `Foo` Has Been Placed in a Set

 The `hashcode` of this class relies on a mutable field.
 If we modify it after we place it in a set then our program will not behave as we expect.

-##### The flow of our data
+##### The Flow of Our Data

-Even if our program behaves correctly we need to do work in order to understand how it functions.
+Even if our program behaves correctly, we need to do work in order to understand how it functions.

 `setId` can be called at any point after the object is created.
-We can therefore only understand how data flows through our program by looking for all calls to `setId`.

-Perhaps there are several.
-Perhaps there is only one.
+We can, therefore, only understand how data flows through our program by looking for all calls to `setId` - perhaps there are several, perhaps there is only one.
 The only way we can discover this is by examining the entire program.

-#### Immutable objects
+#### Immutable Objects

 If we can make our objects immutable we gain guarantees that mean we do not need to worry about how our objects are used.